Titans West: The China Connection, Chapter 1: Cloak and Dagger

 Return to chapter list

-It was the first week in March on the campus of the University of San Francisco.
-A number of students were taking a break from their mid-terms to relax by playing frisbee or hacky sack or by just talking with their friends.
+It was the first week in March at the campus of the University of San Francisco.
+A number of students were taking a break from their midterms, relaxing by playing frisbee or hacky sack, or simply chatting with their friends.
 Two particular students had just exited the student union building with freshly brewed coffees in hand.

 “Did you ever finish that paper you were working on?” the blonde-haired Dawn Granger asked, taking a sip of her drink.